What are the myths of a common-law marriage?

 Nearly half of people in England and Wales believe that unmarried couples living together have the same rights and obligations as couples who are legally married or who have entered into a civil partnership.

-This could not be further from the truth.
-In fact, common law marriage is a complete myth.
+However, this could not be further from the truth.

 Cohabitation does not provide any legal status to a couple living together.

 At the same time, cohabiting couples now account for the fastest-growing household in England and Wales.
 The number of opposite sex cohabiting couple families with dependent children has almost doubled in the last decade and nearly 50% of children are born to parents who are not married.

 The difference between cohabiting couples and couples who are married or in a civil partnership could not be more significant.

 In the event of a couple living together but not married or in a civil partnership, separating, the result is often, according to the University of Exeter, severe financial hardship for the more vulnerable financially weaker party.